-NE-555 timer ICwas being introduced around May 1971 by the Signetics Corporation, to become known as the NE-555 /Car Tachometer Circuit SchematicsSE-555, and was also the very first very mass-produced commercially produced timer IC available at that time.
+NE-555 timer ICwas being introduced around May 1971 by the Signetics Corporation, to become known as the NE-555 /SE-555, and was also the very first very mass-produced commercially produced timer IC available at that time.
 Philips semiconductor was then introduced this 555 timer in mid 1972.
 Its characteristics for versatility, stability, low cost, simplicity to produce long time delays in a variety of applications, make Electronic Engineers, Circuit Designers from mechanical timers, op amps, and various discrete circuits into the ever increasing ranks of timer users.

 Invented by a clever Swiss man, Hans R. Camenzind in 1970,the NE-555 timer ICwent on to become a legend in the industry.
 As we already know, the 555 timer operates in three basic mode: monostable (one shot), astable (oscilatory), and time delay.
 In the article below each of basic operating mode were described detailly in one sequence with its schematic diagrams.